bitcoin-dot-org/Bitcoin.org/_includes/ref_block_chain.md

    block chain and ensures no previous block can be changed without also changing this block's header.

-3. The *Merkle root* is a hash derived from hashes of all the transactions included in this block.
+3. The *merkle root* is a hash derived from hashes of all the transactions included in this block.
 It ensures no transactions can be modified in this block without changing the block header hash.